Friday, April 30, 2010

 Granola Love

+This is one of my favorite granola recipes.
 It's sweet, simple and totally satisfying.
 Mold it into a bar and eat as is, or enjoy with some nut milk for breakfast.

 1/4 cup Raw Cashews